Why Caregivers?

 3. Practical support.

-The following tools are designed to help you establish a strong foundation of support for caregivers that your church can then build upon.
+The following tools are designed to help you establish a strong foundation of support for caregivers that you can then build upon.

 1. Culture